- The Marine in a Texas shooting spree has no known ties to the state, an official says

 In addition to Feldman and Solis, police say Smith killed Alicia Torres, 41, in Eola, Texas, shot at two people in Eden, Texas, and wounded Concho County Sheriff Richard Doane just north of Eden in central Texas.

 Smith died in a firefight with state troopers and a game warden who arrived shortly after that incident.

 Authorities found an assault rifle, a handgun and hundreds of rounds of ammunition in Smith's pickup.

 Smith's wife, Rubi Estenania Smith, 21, was discovered dead Sunday afternoon at a motel near Camp Lejeune, according to police in Jacksonville, North Carolina.

-North Carolina police said they found Smith's wife dead in a motel room on Sunday afternoon after agents with the Naval Criminal Investigative Service working on the Texas incident found evidence on his body and contacted them for help.
+Police located Rubi Smith's body after agents with the Naval Criminal Investigative Service working on the Texas incident found some sort of evidence on Smith and contacted them for help.

 Police didn't describe the evidence.

-It appeared Rubi Smith had been stabbed, police said.
+It appeared she had been stabbed, police said.

-Esteban Smith, of Bakersfield, California, was a Marine rifleman who served two tours in Afghanistan with the 3rd Battalion, 8th Marine Regiment, 2nd Marine Division, the Marine Corps said Tuesday.
+Esteban Smith was a Marine rifleman who had served two tours in Afghanistan with the 3rd Battalion, 8th Marine Regiment, 2nd Marine Division, according to the Marine Corps.

-He first deployed to Afghanistan from August 2010 to May 2011, according to Marine Corps spokeswoman Capt.
-Maureen T. Krebs.
+He first deployed to Afghanistan from August 2010 to May 2011, then again from April 2012 until November.